yosefk/heapprof/README.md

 * When running with heapprof.so, use **$HEAPPROF_FRAMES** to configure the number of collected stack frames (default: 16)
 * When running heapprof.py, set **$HEAPPROF_ADDR2LINE** if you prefer to use it instead of gdb for function names and source line information (drawback: doesn't see inside shared libraries; advantage: doesn't look at the core dump so works with custom (non-ELF) core dumps that an embedded system could produce)
-* **$GLIBCPP_FORCE_NEW** in the usage example above isn't a heapprof.so thing - it forces GNU libc++ to use malloc so its memory usage isn't obscured by its own memory allocator.
+* **$GLIBCXX_FORCE_NEW** in the usage example above isn't a heapprof.so thing - it forces GNU libc++ to use malloc so its memory usage isn't obscured by its own memory allocator.
 If your program has other custom allocators, forcing it to use malloc instead under heapprof.so could be a good idea.

 Porting
 =======